neverbdneverw/focalors/README.md

 <div>
     <h1 align="center">Focalors</h1>
-    <h3 align="center">A Java-powered Amplifier Designer</h3>
+    <h3 align="center">An amplifier designer and calculator circuit, by engineering students for engineering students.</h3>
+    <h3 align="center">Powered by Java and JAVAFX.</h3>
 </div>

 ![screenshot](app_screenshot.png)

 <br>
-Focalors is an amplifier designer built with Java designed to help engineers, students, and hobbyists determine the best values for their next amplification endeavors.
+Focalors is an amplifier designer built with Java designed to help engineers, students, and hobbyists determine the best values for their next electronic amplification endeavors.

-# WIP

-# Heavy Work in Progress Underway

 ## Try
 Install the following dependencies using pip